By Gene and Katie Hamilton

 Air circulation in the attic is important because on hot days it prevents the space from overheating.
 When the thermometer drops, proper air flow reduces attic humidity and improves insulation performance.

+How much does it cost to install a roof vent?
 A contractor will charge $358 to install a 14-inch power ventilator which includes the labor and material; you can do it for more than half and pocket a 65 percent savings.
 That's assuming you have carpentry experience and don't have a steeply pitched roof.
 If the idea of working on the roof and cutting a hole in it is too intimidating, don't hesitate to hire out the job.

 For about $125 you can buy what you need: a power ventilator, an electrical box and cover, a short piece of three-wire BX or Romex cable, a package of wire nuts and a quart of roofing cement.
 An electrical circuit is needed to power the fan.
 If there isn't one already in the attic, call an electrician.